jackyy823/jackyy823/README.md

 Currently a Data Science and Artificial Intelligence student at Nanyang Technological University.

+- Enjoy playing basketball 🏀, running 🏃🏻‍♂️, and hiking 🏞.

-- New GitHub account, more stuffs will be added in the future! ✨
+- Very new GitHub account, more stuffs will be added in the future! ✨

 <!--
 **jackyy823/jackyy823** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.